 The fetched assets are read-only on the local Sites deployment.
 You can still use the options provided by your Sites components to edit the fetched asset.
 The editing by components is non-destructive.

 Figure: Options to filter document types and images when searching assets on remote DAM.

 A site author is notified if an asset is fetched asynchronously and if any fetch task fails.
-While authoring or even after authoring, the authors can see detailed information about fetch tasks and errors in the async jobs user interface.
+While authoring or even after authoring, the authors can see detailed information about fetch tasks and errors in the asynchronous jobs user interface.

 Figure: Notification about asynchronous fetching of assets that happens in the background.

 When publishing a page, Experience Manager displays a complete list of assets that are used on the page.
 Ensure that the remote assets are fetched successfully at the time of publishing.
-To check the status of each fetched asset, see async jobs user interface.
+To check the status of each fetched asset, see asynchronous jobs user interface.

 Even if one or more remote assets are not fetched, the page is published.
 The component using the remote asset is published empty.
-The Experience Manager notification area displays a notification for errors that show in async jobs page.
+The Experience Manager notification area displays a notification for errors that show in asynchronous jobs page.

 Once used in a web page, the fetched remote assets are searchable and usable by anyone who has permissions to access the local folder.
 The fetched assets are stored in the local folder (

 connectedassets in the above walk-through).
 The assets are also searchable and visible in the local repository via Content Finder.

 The fetched assets can be used as any other local asset, except that the associated metadata cannot be edited.